Cedrela huberi, odorata, fissilis

-Despite its name, Spanish Cedar is not only a hardwood (and therefore not a Cedar at all), but it is also not Spanish.
-Spanish Cedar actually comes from the Meliaceae family, along with Mahogany; Spanish Cedar is similar to Genuine Mahogany in its beautiful coloration, attractive grain pattern, and great workability.
+Spanish Cedar is similar to Genuine Mahogany in its beautiful coloration, attractive grain pattern, and great workability.
 The wood’s grain is usually quite straight and works well with both hand and power tools.

 Spanish Cedar is also known as Cigar-box Cedar, as this was one of its traditional uses.
 The wood’s natural aroma repels insects, and the high resin count makes it very weather and rot resistant.
 Due to its low density, the lumber is quite lightweight, which makes this wood highly sought after as a high quality exterior grade species.

-At McIlvain, we focus on finding the right balance between environmental protection and customer satisfaction by sourcing from both plantation and certified sources that grow high quality Spanish Cedar.
+At McIlvain, we focus on finding the right balance between environmental protection and customer satisfaction by sourcing from both plantation and certified sources that grow high quality material.
 The positive attributes of the wood are what make it so popular, and compromising those characteristics for the sake of obtaining greater quantities at a lower price is not a step we are prepared to take.
 Our customers tell us that we carry some of the finest Spanish Cedar they’ve ever encountered, and we intend to keep it that way.